scottaohara/aria_links/README.md

 # ARIA Links
 If you need a link, you should really just use the ```<a>``` element.
-But maybe there's some super corner-case example, that I can't think of, where you couldn't possibly use the appropriate ```<a>``` element?
+But maybe there's some super corner-case situation, that I can't presently think of a justification for, where you can't use the appropriate ```<a>``` element?

-Well, fortunately for that ridiculous example, this script exists to create accessible fake links using the [ARIA `role="link"`](https://www.w3.org/TR/wai-aria-1.1/#link).
+Fortunately for that situation, this script exists to create accessible fake links using the [ARIA `role="link"`](https://www.w3.org/TR/wai-aria-1.1/#link).

 See the script in action: [ARIA Links demo](https://scottaohara.github.io/aria-links/)

 ## Usage
-Since non-native links require JavaScript to work, this script allows for two base mark-up patterns to construct the ARIA links.
-Each will gracefully degrade to static text if JavaScript is unavailable.
+Since custom links require JavaScript to work, this script allows for two base mark-up patterns to be progressively enhanced into ARIA links.
+Each pattern will gracefully degrade to static text if JavaScript is unavailable.

-__Option 1:__
+### Option 1
-Use this mark-up if you are a-OK with your link just being text if JavaScript is unavailable.
+Use the following mark-up if you want to provide static text, if JavaScript is unavailable:

 ```html
 <span data-action="aria-link"